Mbed-TLS/mbedtls/programs/README.md

 This subdirectory mostly contains sample programs that illustrate specific features of the library, as well as a few test and support programs.

+**Warning!** These programs are not intended for and are not suitable to be used in production.
+The code needs to be adapted to build a real-world applications.

 ## Symmetric cryptography (AES) examples

 * [`aes/crypt_and_hash.c`](aes/crypt_and_hash.c): file encryption and authentication, demonstrating the generic cipher interface and the generic hash interface.